 Charles Vesley | Head of Design: It’s funny you say that, because subconsciously, Tierra Garat was actually a major reference for me when I was sketching the logo and the lockup for Mesa House.
 I wanted that same organic, grounded branding.
 But the real soul of this project came from my encounter with Tlaquepaque in Guadalajara.
 The first time I went I was instantly obsessed with this idea of "handmade and human"... everything I saw was hand carved, hand stitched or hand painted.
 A huge departure from the norm in the states.

 DD: And then we found Sam.
 That felt like a total God-moment.
 Here is this self-taught sculptor, painter and artisan who had been operating in the shadows of the digital world but was itching to get his hands dirty.
-I remember Tim showed him that plastering inspiration, and within three days, he had hand-sculpted that installation in the living room.
+I remember Tim showed him that plastering inspiration, and within three days he had drawn, floated, chiseled, skimmed and sanded the entire installation.
 It’s the heartbeat of the house now.
 You can literally see the thumbprints and the effort in the texture.

 CV: And then there’s the surrounding paint we applied that is a direct nod to the desert landscapes in Tequila, Jalisco.
 I wanted to reflect that ruggedness of the agave fields directly onto the walls.
 But there’s this beautiful juxtaposition at Mesa House… it’s rugged, but it’s also the most feminine, warm space we’ve ever built.
 That pink terracotta limewash on the first floor, matched with the sofa... it exudes this glow, like being inside a pink Himalayan salt lamp.